markdonaho/garden-design/VISUAL_ENHANCEMENT_RESEARCH.md

 # 🎨 Visual Enhancement Research - Garden App

+Note: Visual planning and next actions are consolidated into `README.md` (high-level plan/TODOs) and `SESSION_IMPLEMENTATION_GUIDE.md` (execution steps).
+Keep this research doc for ideas and references; consult the consolidated files for what to build next.
 **Research and recommendations for plant icons, pathway graphics, and garden visualization**

 ---